 - Goods and materials

 - · Consultant fees for conception and design

 - Salaries and payroll overheads

 Depreciation on equipment and computer equipment is not capitalized.
-Any borrowing costs for qualified assets for newly started projects are capitalized.
-As the company has not incurred any borrowing costs, none have been capitalized.
 The financial expenses reported in the Group are not attributable to development activities and their financing.

 Exchange rate gains and losses